CoconutGoodie/figma-plugin-react-vite/README.md

 2. Create a figma plugin.
 In Figma, right click while you're in a design file.
 Follow `Plugins > Development > New Plugin...`.
 You can also type `"New Plugin...` to the global search (Windows: <kbd>CTRL</kbd> + <kbd>P</kbd>, Mac: <kbd>⌘ Command</kbd> + <kbd>P</kbd>)
 3. Follow the steps on opened window.
 I recommend using `Default` or `Run once` layout, because you'll only need to save the manifest (for the plugin id it generates).
 Click "Save as", and save it to a temporary place.
 Then click "Open folder" to navigate to the folder it generated
 4. Note down the `id` field from the `manifest.json` it generated.
 5. Go to `figma.manifest.ts`, and replace the `id` with the id you noted down.
 Then configure the manifest there as you like.
+(See [Official Figma Plugin Manifest doc](https://www.figma.com/plugin-docs/manifest/))

 ### Developing UI